sparkflows/sparkflows-docs/docs/installation/configuration/database/aurora-mysql-db.rst

 Create the DB for Fire in Aurora MySQL
 -------------------------------

-* Create the database for Fire in Aurora MySQL
+* Create the database for Fire in Aurora MySQL.
 * Let us call it ``firedb``::

     create database firedb;